flame/libflame/test/main/ReadMe.txt

    To enable allocate dynamic memory unaligned we need to set below flags while building main testsuite
        Windows -- FLA_MEM_UNALIGNED is set, unaligned memory is allocated Linux   -- MEM_UNALN=1

+## Enabling non-default API naming convention in testsuite:

+    LAPACK's default API naming convention is lowercase with underscore.
+(Ex: getrf_ ) For enabling UPPERCASE w/, w/o underscore and LOWERCASE w/o underscore API naming convention, set API_CALLING_CONVENTION to "upper_","upper","lower" strings respectively in test/main/Makefile.
+    Testsuite default calling convention is lower_

+NOTE:

+   To execute test on windows, its recommended to keep the following in same path/folder:

+   1) libflame binary(AOCL-LibFlame-Win-MT-dll or -lib)
+   2) test_libFLAME_main.exe
+   3) config (default path - test/main/config/)

+   To execute the test using libflame shared/dynamic binary, AOCL-LibBlis-Win-MT-dll should be in the same path along with the above files.